19hours/sg-statutes/Acts/Conveyancing and Law of Property Act.md

 (2) This section shall not affect any right against the payee of any person interested in the money so paid; and that person shall have the like remedy against the payee as he would have had against the payer if the payment had not been made by him.

-(3) In this section, “power of attorney” does not include a lasting power of attorney registered under the Mental Capacity Act 2008.
+(3) In this section, “power of attorney” does not include a lasting power of attorney registered under the Mental Capacity Act (Cap.
+177A).

 [22/2008 wef 01/03/2010]

+[Act 16 of 2016 wef 10/06/2016]

 ### Statutory declaration by attorney